Rothfive/Tortoise_cloud/Training.md

 Before continuing, please be sure you have an adequate GPU.
 The bare minimum requirements depend on your GPU's architecture, VRAM capacity, and OS.

 * Windows + AMD: unfortunately, I cannot leverage DirectML to provide compatibility for training on Windows + AMD systems.
 If you're insistent on training, please use a Colab notebook.
-* Linux + AMD: (**!**UNVERIFIED**!**)
+* Linux + AMD:
-	- a card with at least 16GiB of VRAM (without bitsandbytes)
+	- a card with at least 6GiB of VRAM (with `bitsandbytes-rocm`)
-    - (theoretically) a card with at least 6GiB of VRAM, with [broncotc/bitsandbytes-rocm](https://github.com/broncotc/bitsandbytes-rocm)
+    - a card with at least 12GiB of VRAM (without `bitsandbytes-rocm`)
 * NVIDIA:
-	- Pascal (10-series) and before: a card with at least 16GiB of VRAM.
+	- Pascal (10-series) and before: a card with at least 12GiB of VRAM.
     - Turing (20-series) and beyond: a card with at least 6GiB of VRAM.

 Unfortunately, while the official documentation says Kepler-and-beyond cards are able to leverage some of BitsAndBytes' optimizations, in practice (at least on Windows), it seems it's only Turing-and-beyond.
-Some users have reported issues on Pascal GPUs.
+Some users have reported issues on Pascal GPUs, while others were able to get training to work with bitsandbytes, albeit with harmed performance.

 If you're on Windows and using an installation of this software from before 2023.02.24, and you want to (and can) use BitsAndBytes, please consult https://git.ecker.tech/mrq/ai-voice-cloning/issues/25 for a simple guide to copying the right files.